SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 code to produce the application.
 Include any dependencies or special settings required.

+# Additions:

+**1- Pause and resume with countdown feature**

+This feature pauses the game when player presses the space bar.

 # Implemented and Working Properly:
 List the features that have been successfully implemented and are functioning as expected.
 Provide a brief description of each.